Enjoying Snackz.ai?

 Rachel Hawkins

 A secluded Italian villa, a decades-old mystery, and two friends on the verge of a breakdown.
-Welcome to "The Villa," a suspenseful thriller by Rachel Hawkins that will keep you glued to the edge of your seat until the very last page.
-Thirty years ago, Villa Rosato was witness to a summer of passion, creativity, and ultimately, tragedy.
-Now known as Villa Aestas, it becomes the sanctuary for Emily and Chess, childhood friends seeking to mend their fractured bond.
-But the villa's dark past has a way of seeping into the present, drawing them into a chilling mystery surrounding the murder of a young musician in the summer of 1974.
-Key Themes:
+Thirty years ago, Villa Rosato witnessed a summer of passion, creativity, and tragedy.
+Now known as Villa Aestas, it becomes a sanctuary for Emily and Chess, childhood friends seeking to mend their bond.
+As they stay there, they become entangled in a chilling mystery surrounding the murder of a young musician from the summer of 1974.

 Key Themes